rajarajan15/MusePlay/README.md

 - Users can play and pause audio tracks using the controls.
 - The currently playing track is visually highlighted.

+### 4. Track Progress & Seek Bar
+- Displays the current playback position of the track.
+- Allows users to seek to a specific part of the song.

+### 5. Music Streaming
+- Music is streamed from a git repository named music-files.
+- No files are imported manually in the application.

-### 4. Responsive Design
+### 6. Responsive Design
 - Fully optimized for desktops, tablets, and mobile devices.
 - Uses Material UI for a modern and clean UI.

-### 5. Track Progress & Seek Bar
-- Displays the current playback position of the track.
-- Allows users to seek to a specific part of the song.

 ## Tech Stack